-This 1,659 foot tunnel was the first railroad line to traverse the Sierra Nevada Range.
-It was built largely by Chinese workers and was hand drilled and blasted over 15 months.
+This 1,659-foot tunnel was the first railroad line to traverse the Sierra Nevada Range.
+It was primarily built by Chinese workers and was hand drilled and blasted over 15 months.

-From here we headed up the rock hills to the start of the tunnel and the old Chinese Wall.
-Almost right away we stumbled on the petroglyphs that are near the turn off.
+From here we headed up the rocky hills to the onset of the tunnel and the old China Wall.
+Almost right away we stumbled on the petroglyphs that are near the turn-off.

 Look carefully, because you can blink and miss them.
-The petroglyphs are carved into the rock near where we started the hike.
-There is a sign that marks their location and if you didn’t see the sign you probably would not notice them because they are very faint on the rocks below.
-However, it made for a really interesting start to the hike.
+The petroglyphs were carved into the rock near where we started the hike.
+There is a sign that marks their location, and if you didn’t see the sign, you probably would not notice them because they are very faint on the rocks below.
+However, it made for a fascinating start to the hike.

-After seeing the petroglyphs, proceed up the incline until you eventually reach the historic Chinese Wall.
+After seeing the petroglyphs, proceed up the incline until you eventually reach the historic China Wall.
 It is a 75 foot high hand-built retaining wall that was created to prop up the track as it moved between the two tunnels.
-It is amazing craftsmanship, especially to think that it is still standing over a century after it was completed.
+It is incredible craftsmanship, especially to think that it is still standing over a century after it was completed.

-After marveling at the Chinese Wall then the real hike begins as you enter the tunnel.
+After marveling at the China Wall, the real hike begins as you enter the tunnel.

 To say this place is unique would be a complete understatement.
-From the moment you enter to the moment you exit you will be seeing all sorts of different things.
-Some of the things we saw were rats, old walls, makeshift water run-offs and cable.
+From the moment you enter to the moment you exit you will see all sorts of different stuff.
+Some of the things we saw were rats, old walls, makeshift water run-offs, and cable.
 Every turn has something different.

-As you proceed into the tunnel you immediately realize how big it really is.
-I would recommend bringing a flashlight just to be safe.
+As you proceed into the tunnel, you immediately realize how big it is.
+I would recommend bringing a flashlight to be safe.

 Every so often the tunnel opens via a door or broken piece of wall to the ledge outside.
-These are great places to go out and see what vista waits for you.
-The first of these exit points is especially amazing as it showcases both the Donner Summit Bridge and Donner Lake from a high vantage point.
+These are great places to go out and see what vista awaits you.
+The first of these exit points is especially surprising as it showcases both the Donner Summit Bridge and Donner Lake from a high vantage point.

 After this, continue walking into the tunnel.
-It is a good time to say this hike can be as long or as short as you want.
-Even I did not make it all the way to the end, I turned around about halfway through from what I could tell.
+This hike can be as long or as short as you want.
+Even I did not make it all the way to the end; I turned around about halfway through from what I could tell.

 One of my favorite parts of the tunnel was an area we walked through that had slits along the entire outer wall, making for a good amount of light to see the tunnel and also to show off its craftsmanship.

-From up here you got an amazing view of the valley below and the tunnel’s construction from above.
+From up here, you got a fantastic view of the valley below and the tunnel’s construction from above.
 I am glad we did it because it gave me even more appreciation for what the builders were able to accomplish here.

-Like I said before you can keep continuing into the tunnel or just turn back around like we did.
+Like I said before you can keep continuing into the tunnel or just turn back around as we did.
 Here is a video I made of the hike.